These days it’s pretty common to see two versions of a certain credit card. The “preferred” version and the “classic” version.

 That 40,000 points is redeemable for $400 cash back or $500 in airfare.
 Why $500?

 Well, another benefit of the Chase Sapphire Preferred card is that you get 20% off travel when points are redeemed via Chase Ultimate Rewards.
-So those 40,000 points are really worth 50,000 points in that case.
+So those 40,000 points would really be worth 50,000 points in that case.

 Additionally, the Preferred version comes with a 7% annual points dividend on points earned on purchases, even on points already redeemed, meaning your points are worth that much more.

-Finally, you don’t pay foreign transaction fees when you use the Chase Sapphire Preferred outside of the United States, and the Preferred version has an embedded chip for global acceptance.
+Finally, you don’t pay foreign transaction fees when you use the Chase Sapphire Preferred outside of the United States, and the Preferred version has an embedded chip for global acceptance, unlike the standard Sapphire.

 The downside: You must pay a $95 annual fee with the Chase Sapphire Preferred, though it’s waived for the first year.